Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-RomanGAnker/README.md

 ### v0.4
 v0.4 Is an alternate version of Rock, Paper, Scissors called "Bunny, Carrot, Gun".
 Shaking the Microbit will initialize one of the 3 potential options.

+### v0.5
+v0.5 Utilizes plot points and LED lights to create a moving sprite across the Microbit.
+Can be a valuable asset in creating a game.

 **[etc.]**

 ## Designs